 x

 a numeric value larger than, or equal to, 0 specifying the sum of proportional misstatements (taints) in a prior sample.
-Required for methods sample and factor.
+Required for methods sample and power.

 n

 a numeric value larger than 0 specifying the number of units in a prior sample.
-Required for methods sample and factor.
+Required for methods sample and power.

 a numeric value between 0 and 1 specifying the weight of a prior sample specified via x and n.
-Required for method factor.
+Required for method power.

 samples